inbarck/Yammer-PowerShell/README.md

 # Yammer-PowerShell
 Create a PowerShell script that wraps the Yammer REST API

+** Important!
+This script is not supported by Microsoft or Yammer. **

 Download all files and save them to the same folder.
 Open PowerShell and navigate to the above folder.

 Run Yammer.ps1 – this script will load the Yammer PowerShell modules (psm1 files) - YammerAuth.psm1, YammerMessages.psm1 and YammerUsers.psm1.